 Davao Philippines Temple

-Site clearing and grading underway; estimated to be completed in late 2023
+Site preparations continue ahead of footings and foundation; estimated to be completed in 2024

 © Intellectual Reserve, Inc. All rights reserved.